JaroslavTulach/netbeans-html4j/examples/jsonparse/README.md

     System.err.println("repository " + repo.getName() + " is owned by " + repo.getOwner().getLogin());
 });
 ```
-Few lines of code.
-Parsing of JSON documents in Java has never been easier.
+Few lines of code and all the information is ready in your hands in a type-safe
+way.

 ## Going **Native**!